 Dear Pursuit of Knowledge/The Examined Life participant,

-This year we are collecting information to help us to find out more about how you feel about coming to a philosophy conference.
-We are doing this as part of our roles at the University of Birmingham and the University of Sheffield and hope that it will help to build a better picture of the value of philosophy in education.
-This information sheet is designed to help you to decide whether or not you would like to take part in our study.
+This year we are collecting information to help us to find out more about how you feel about taking part in a philosophy conference.
+We are doing this to build a better picture of the value of philosophy in education.
+This information sheet is designed to help you to decide whether you would like to take part in our study.

-How do participants perceive the value of a secondary school philosophy conference?
+Our main question: How do you feel about the value of a secondary school philosophy conference?

-We are collecting information to find out whether you think that coming to a philosophy conference is valuable, and how it might be valuable.
-There is already research into Philosophy for Children (P4C), but we want to know whether our philosophy conference has similar effects.
-This conference is different from doing P4C because it includes lectures and other taught elements.
+We are collecting information to find out if you think that coming to a philosophy conference is valuable, and how it might be valuable.
+There is already research into Philosophy for Children, but we want to know whether our philosophy conference has similar effects.
 We are asking similar questions to other studies so that we can compare results.
-There are two open questions at the beginning where we are hoping that you will tell us about your own thoughts on the value of the conference.
-We are also interested in finding out whether this conference has contributed to your civic education, which is about your interest in taking part in democratic processes.
+There are also two questions at the beginning where we are hoping that you will tell us about your own thoughts on the value of the conference.
 Our research questions are:

 How do you feel about the value of philosophy?

-Is this conference valuable in the ways that P4C is valuable?
+Is this conference valuable in the ways that Philosophy for Children is valuable?

-How might philosophy help create good democratic societies?
+How might philosophy help create better societies?

-To help us to answer these questions, we have designed a questionnaire.
-The questions have been carefully designed by other researchers to measure things such as empathy, cooperation, and communication skills.

-It is important that you understand what it is that we are researching.
+It is important that you understand what it is that we are researching before you agree to take part.
 If you have any questions, please ask them before filling in the questionnaire.
 You will have the opportunity to do this at the conference, or you can email the address at the bottom of this sheet at any point.

 You do not need to fill in the questionnaire, and if you decide not to, there will be no consequences.
-If you fill in the questionnaire but decide that you do not want us to use your answers, you can pull out of the study at any point.
-All of your answers will be stored securely, and we will treat all responses as confidential.
+If you fill in the questionnaire but decide that you do not want us to use your answers, you can pull out of the study at any point before the 1st of October 2019.
+Since we will collect your names, your questionnaires will not be anonymous.
+However, all of your answers will be stored safely, and we will treat all answers as confidential.
 This means that no one will know who said what.
+We will stop storing your names after the 1st of October.
 We will share our research findings with you once they are ready.

 If you wish to withdraw, please email jog677@student.bham.ac.uk to let us know.
 You do not need to give your reasons.